-๐ฐ๐ผ Kuwait visa for Brazil citizens
+๐ฐ๐ผ Kuwait visa for Brazilians

 Brazil passport holders must apply for a visa at a Kuwait consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.